-Colour can be worked in in a number of ways, without painting the walls!
+Colour can be worked into your space in a number of ways, without painting the walls!
 A clever way to tackle colour is with artwork.
-Find a piece of wall décor that whisks you away to a tropical escape, like a fun beach scene or a leafy palm print – it’ll work perfectly in this theme.
+Find a piece of wall décor that whisks you away to a tropical escape, like a fun beach scene or a leafy palm print — it’ll work perfectly in this theme.

 Conquer the neutrals

 You don’t want to saturate your space with too much tropical colour, and that’s where the neutrals come in.
 You can complement and offset all those bold hues with a softer gradient of white, grey, and beige.
 A white sofa accented with a few bright cushions and a natural cotton throw could quickly become your favourite space at home.